 Offline Support For Apps

 Internet connectivity issues are faced on the daily by a large population all over the world, especially people living in rural areas, or people with limited internet plans or poor connections.
 Therefore, offline support is an important element of modern-day mobile applications and it is one of the essential benefits of hybrid app development.
 Offline support offered by hybrid apps is particularly important for businesses that want to cater to a wide range of consumers.

 Offline support helps users access some features of the application even when they lose connection, and also allows users to store data locally using the device’s API, which improves the usability and accessibility of hybrid apps for its users.

 Easy To Maintain

 The process of updating hybrid apps and adding new features to them is comparatively easier than updating native applications.
 While the testing process is time-consuming since it involves testing changes on browsers and webviews on the different platforms, these changes are easier to roll out and maintain.
-Unlike high-maintenance native apps that are high maintenance and require new versions to be rolled out with each update, hybrid apps do not need versioning.
+Unlike high-maintenance native apps that require new versions to be rolled out with each update, hybrid apps do not need versioning.
 This makes the maintenance as simple as updating a web page.
 It not only saves the effort of the development team but also saves users from having to update their apps with every new update rollout.